 The renewable energy and utilities infrastructure present within the LMP area is detailed in Appendix 1 - Background Information: Renewable energy developments, utilities and other infrastructure and illustrated on Map 2.
 These include underground and overhead powerlines (National Grid and local distribution by public utility and private renewables connectivity), public water main pipelines and subsidiary distribution pipes, treatment and storage facilities, undergrounded pipelines ('penstocks') associated with run-of-river private hydro-electric schemes as well as telecommunications masts.
 This infrastructure is supported by third party access leases for maintenance.
 Much of the infrastructure has been installed with associated and often mandatory warning signage (permanent marker posts, energy rating/prohibited activity signs) and FLS maintains databases which allow interrogation, inclusion and display of this infrastructure on GIS maps which are then drawn into the FLS Work Plan system when defining future forest operations and corresponding constraints to working (i.e. machine over-running of undergrounded cables/pipes or the designing appropriate woodland composition in and around different wayleaves).
+Electricity network operator SSEN (Transmission) were included in LMP scoping and their consequent operational advice was received and will be enacted upon.
 All forest management within the vicinity of overhead powerlines will comply with FISA Safety Guide 804 - Electricity at Work: Forestry with respect to prior notification and consultation with the Network Operator to agree any safe working methodology.
-Works proposed by public utility companies in respect to maintaining infrastructure and associated leased ground is handled by FLS' Forest Liaison Officers (FLO) who undertake internal consultation with FLS staff to ensure pre-operational checks and any necessary constraints (e.g. seasonality of working due to environmental interests, proximity of private water supplies) are identified and communicated in relevant permissions.
-This can include a stipulation to notify and/or consult with neighbours potentially impacted by the proposed works whether temporarily or permanently.
+Works proposed by public utility companies in respect to maintaining infrastructure and associated leased ground is handled by FLS' Forest Liaison Officers (FLO) who undertake internal consultation with FLS staff to ensure pre-operational checks and any necessary constraints (e.g. seasonality of working due to environmental interests, proximity of private water supplies) are identified and communic